Basic Roleplay

 You also are expected to turn your light and sirens on and respond to a scene at speeds higher than the speed limit.

 When driving with lights and sirens you do not need to be travelling at max speeds adjust to your surroundings and perform your own risk analysis in your head.
-Eg small residential roads slow down.
-Wet Conditions Slow Down.
+E.g small residential roads slow down, wet road conditions slow down!

 D - Danger